pacorta/pacerunner2.0/README.md

     - **Smart Save Button**: Gray and disabled when data incomplete, purple and enabled when all fields complete.
     - **Persistence**: Uses existing `RunSaveService` with `isManual: true` field to distinguish manual from GPS runs.

+- **Activities Graph Sharing**
+  - Users can now share their weekly/12-week stats graph as a PNG image to social media
+  - Implementation:
+    - Unified clipboard logic into reusable `ClipboardService` (DRY principle) - removed duplication from `running_stats.dart` and `run_summary_screen.dart`.
+    - Added discrete share button (iOS share icon) next to graph title.
+    - Export uses brief "flicker" effect to apply export styling without affecting normal UI.
+    - Exported image features:
+      - Semi-transparent white background and 18px rounded corners.
+      - 20px internal padding (so that graph labels stay visible).
+      - Pacebud horizontal logo
+      - Buttons and controls hidden during capture to keep image clean.
+    - Uses `RepaintBoundary`, `GlobalKey`, and `ValueNotifier` for selective widget capture at 3x pixel ratio.
+    - Comments:
+      - Not a big fan of the "flicker" (28ms) but it's the only solution I can think of at the moment.
+Will probably improve when I add the social media sharing modal.

 ## User Feedback:

 ### Bugs: